rchung95/PokedexVueJs/README.md

 ## Future of this project
 It was a great three weeks working on this.
 I learned a lot and overcame a few challenges.
 I know for a fact that I would love to keep this pokedex up-to-date whenever possible, so I am open-sourcing this project to anyone.

+## Recent Update
+- Added more pokemons from Ultra Sun and Moon
+- You can now ask questions like ```Who is the fastest?```

 ## Updating to v2
 For version 2, I plan on doing the following:
 - Expanding the API to include more data
 - Break up the API data into smaller chucks
 - Redesign the current UI of the pokemon page
 - Add unit tests to calculating methods
+- Make it mobile-friendly (if possible with Chart.js)

 Currently I am debating whether to continue using mongoDB to hold the data or go static and host all the data locally or somewhere else.